Kahnezzer/OldNewEngland/README.md

 # Old New England

-**900 mods**, built into an immersive Fallout 4 modlist centered on atmosphere, exploration, and subtle storytelling in a lore-rich world.
+**Almost 1000 mods**, built into an immersive Fallout 4 modlist centered on atmosphere, exploration, and subtle storytelling in a lore-rich world.

 ---